microsoft/hi-ml/docs/source/contributing.md

 specific cloud features.
 If required, use `unittest.mock` to enable the tests to run without cloud.
 - DO run all unit tests on your dev box before submitting your changes.
 The test suite is designed to pass completely also outside of cloud builds.
-- DO NOT rely only on the test builds in the cloud.
+- DO NOT rely only on the test builds in the cloud (i.e., run test locally before submitting).
 Cloud builds trigger AzureML runs on GPU machines that have a far higher CO2 footprint than your dev box.